 Trilogy Everything Balm: Octyl Palmitate, Cera Alba (Beeswax), Sclerocarya Birrea (Marula Nut) Oil, Olea Europaea (Olive) Oil, Rosa Canina (Rosehip) Seed Oil, Oenothera Biennis (Evening Primrose) Oil, Simmondsia Chinensis (Jojoba) Oil, Tocopheryl Acetate, Triticum Vulgare (Wheat) Germ Oil, Mel (Honey), Parfum, Citral, D-Limonene, Citronellol, Coumarine, Geraniol, Linalool.

-Products were provided for review, which did not affect my opinion.
+Products were provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.